 A Special Army Order was issued on 28th November 1946, approving the change in title to the Royal Army Dental Corps.

-Since World War Two, RADC Officers and Soldiers have served in support of operations around the world including the Falklands, the Gulf, Korea, Rwanda, Bosnia, Kosovo, Iraq, Afghanistan, and more recently, Sierra Leone in the fight against Ebola.
+Since World War Two, RADC Officers and Soldiers have served in support of operations around the world including the Falklands, the Gulf, Malaya, Korea, Rwanda, Bosnia, Kosovo, Iraq, Afghanistan, and more recently, Sierra Leone in the fight against Ebola.